Inflammatory tumor vasculature-targeting delivery system for small molecule inhibitors and therapeutic siRNA.

 Bone metastasis frequently occurs with multiple types of solid tumors.
 Treatment of bone metastasis remains challenging because drug molecules cannot be efficiently delivered to the tumor site by directly targeting the metastatic tumor cells.
-To address that issue, Prof. Shen’s lab has developed a thioaptamer (ESTA) that can selectively bind to the E-selectin overexpressed on the vasculature of tumor and inflammatory tissues.
-Using the ESTA as a ligand, Shen’s team has successfully prepared the tumor vasculature-targeting multistage vector (MSV), which can preferentially accumulate in the bone metastatic tumor tissue.
+To address that issue, the Shen Lab has developed a thioaptamer (ESTA) that can selectively bind to the E-selectin overexpressed on the vasculature of tumor and inflammatory tissues.
+Using the ESTA as a ligand, Dr. Shen’s team has successfully prepared the tumor vasculature-targeting multistage vector (MSV), which can preferentially accumulate in the bone metastatic tumor tissue.
 Different therapeutic agents can be loaded into the MSV.
 For example, siRNA-encapsulating MSVs have been prepared by loading ESTA-modified porous silicon particles with polyplex micelles formed by siRNA and PEG-PEI.
 After the ESTA-MSV is delivered to the tumor tissue, the silicon particle will be slowly degraded and the released polyplex micelle will function as a secondary carrier.
 It has been found that the accumulation of the ESTA-MSV in the bone metastatic tumor is positively correlated with the level of E-selectin expression.
-Targeted delivery of STAT3 siRNA by the ESTA-MSV can inhibit the expression of STAT3 by about 50% in the bone metastatic cells.
+Targeted delivery of STAT3 siRNA by the ESTA-MSV can inhibit the expression of STAT3 by nearly 50 percent in the bone metastatic cells.
 Weekly systemic administration of the ESTA-MSV/STAT3 siRNA significantly extends the survival of mice bearing MDA-MB-231 bone metastasis.

-3. Antitumor nanovaccine platform for efficient cancer immunutherapy
+Antitumor nanovaccine platform for efficient cancer immunotherapy.

 In addition to protein and peptide antigens, antigen-encoding mRNA has also been employed for the preparation of nanovaccines.
 Herein, the mRNA is complexed with the poly(beta-amino ester) (PBAE) to form the polyplex core, which is further encapsulated in a EDOPC/DOPE/DSPE-PEG liposome.
 The resultant structure, which is called lipopolyplex, can effectively protect the mRNA from the RNase attack.
 Once the lipopolyplex is internalized by DCs, the mRNA will be released to the cytosol for antigen production.
 What’s more, the lipopolyplex also displays intrinsic adjuvant activity by potently promoting the expression of interferon-β and interleukin-12 in the DCs.
 It has been demonstrated that the DCs treated with the mRNA vaccine show enhanced antigen presentation capability.
-The lung metastasis model of B16-OVA melanoma treated with OVA mRNA-containing lipopolyplex shows over 90% fewer tumor nodules compared to the control group.
+The lung metastasis model of B16-OVA melanoma treated with OVA mRNA-containing lipopolyplex shows over 90 percent fewer tumor nodules compared to the control group.